Explore this course:

 Faculty of Social Sciences

-This is a one-year course that teaches students about effective management of both natural and designed landscapes.
+This is a one-year course that teaches you about effective management of both natural and designed landscapes.
 It embraces environmental, social, cultural and economic factors to optimise the management of many of our most iconic landscapes.
 You’ll learn how to revitalise degraded, damaged or underused landscapes, while the Special Project and Dissertation allow you to explore topics of personal interest.

 The programme is designed to allow landscape architects to develop a specialism within management, or to introduce landscape management to other professionals within the land-based, geographical or ecology sectors.
 It can be taken through either a Landscape Institute-accredited or non-accredited route.